tlenex/node-busmq/README.md

 ##### bus#disconnect()

-Disconnect from the redis instances and stops the federation server.
+Disconnect from the redis instances and stop the federation server.
 Once disconnected, the `offline` event will be emitted.

 ##### bus#isOnline()